HamStudy/examtools-docs/content/docs/cve/cveCreateSession.md

 ## To Add a Session to HamStudy

 Detailed instructions to schedule an exam session in the ExamTools software are written below.
-You may also watch [this video](https://www.youtube.com/watch?v=vyoIsFpNkZ8&list=PLDxsQ4bjUNnppBmsjEE9vad-ZuQonD8Bp&index=3) for a walkthrough.
+You may also watch [this video](https://www.youtube.com/watch?v=vyoIsFpNkZ8&list=PLDxsQ4bjUNnppBmsjEE9vad-ZuQonD8Bp&index=3) for a walk-through.

 * Login to **[ExamTools](https://Exam.Tools)** by clicking on [SIGN IN] under Assist with or Manage Exams.